Financial Mathematics MSci Hons

 Typical entry requirements

-International Baccalaureate: 36 pts overall with 16 pts from best three HL courses with 6 in higher level Mathematics
+International Baccalaureate 36 points overall with 16 points from the best 3 Higher Level subjects including 6 in Higher Level Mathematics

 Lancaster University has committed£3.7m in scholarships and bursariesto help with your fees and living costs.
 Our financial support depends on your circumstances and how well you do in your A-levels (or equivalent academic qualifications) before starting study with us.

 Lancaster University's priority is to support every student to make the most of their life and education.
 For students starting their study with us in 2015, over 600 each year will be entitled to bursaries and/or scholarships to help them with the cost of fees and/or living expenses.
 For UK students entering in 2015 we will have the following financial support available: